mchalapuk/hyper-text-slider/README.md

   <title>Hello, Hermes!</title>

   <!--
-    There are three things needed for Hermes to work:
+    There are 4 things things needed for Hermes to work:

      1. Hermes' CSS (styles of the slider and a declaration of the transitions we intend to use).